 How to plan by putting your business first

-In my Momentum membership, we focus on business development: the activities that create assets, leverage those assets, pitching and selling.
+In my business coaching and training programs, we focus on business development: the activities that create assets, leverage those assets, pitching and selling.

 If you’re new to planning and wondering just where you start with business development activities, here’s how: